How to Plan an Overnight Hike to Flora Peak in Chilliwack

 The top of Flora Peak offers 360-degree views of the surrounding mountains and it truly looks like a postcard.
 This view is in my opinion one of the best in BC.

-From Flora Peak make your way Back Down to the Parking Lot
+From Flora Peak Back Down To The Parking Lot

 From Flora Peak to the parking lot it’s all downhill.
 Sometimes though I find the downhills harder than the uphills.
 In fact, your legs are tired and you just want to get to the car.
 So, if I could, I would gladly teleport myself directly down to the parking lot.